IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.4.1.3 Long Session and Short Context

+A `Session` is an abstract concept representing a shared workspace, such as a user's login session across multiple applications or a shared view of one application distributed to multiple users.
+A session results from a user logging into an application and can encompass one or more workflows.

-A `Session` is a communication channel setup between the `Subscribers` using the `Hub`.
-As long as `Subscribers` are active and have events to communicate with each other, the `Session` can stay open.
+For instance, a reporting session is a shared workspace across multiple applications to communicate activities of a user, such as initiating a new report context when opening a study for reporting.
+These applications as `Subscribers` share events using the `Hub`.
+As long as there are `Subscribers` associated to a `Session`, the `Session` stays open.
 Therefore a `Session` has a long duration.

-TODO: A `Session` represents the activity of a user in a reporting session.
-Typically a session started ... shared workspace ...
-It is a scope for the events in the pub/sub model.
-Glossary Session: an abstract concept representing a shared workspace, such as a user's login session across multiple applications or a shared view of one application distributed to multiple users.
-A session results from a user logging into an application and can encompass one or more workflows.

-TODO: What it represents (conceptually) and what it does (practically)

-A `Context` is used to communicate a subject on which the `Subscribers` should synchronize as appropriate to their business logic.
-As soon as the subject is complete, then the corresponding `Context` can be closed.
+A `Context` is a FHIR resource associated with a `Session` which indicates a subject on which applications should synchronize as appropriate to their functionality.
+As soon as the subject is complete, the corresponding `Context` can be closed.
 Therefore a `Context` has a limited duration within a `Session`.

-TODO: Reference the interruption use case #3 - put it in a separate concept section.

-Note that occasionally a `Context` may be _interrupted_ because of _suspension_, meaning that before the `Context` is closed, another `Context` is opened (e.g. a radiologist needs to suspend the current report on a study in order to review another urgent study).
-In this case, the information of the previous `Context` is still maintained by the `Hub` since it is not closed, but it is _suspended_ (i.e. not the `Current Context`).
-Instead the `Current Context` is switched to the urgent study being opened.
-As soon as the user finished reviewing the urgent study and hence has closed the `Context` of the urgent study, the _suspended_ `Context` will resume to be the `Current Context` since it is the last opened `Context`.

 #### 1:XX.4.1.4 Events vs Commands